Min. Lydia L. Davis

 Colossians 3:23: “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”
 Called by God.
 Chosen by God.
 Serving for God.
 Loved by God.
 Empowered by God.
 Covered by God.

 Lesson: The most impactful transformative message is not just what you teach or preach; but the Message that you walk.
-I only hear charlie brown noise when your walk reveals your hypocrisy.
-We don't need performers in the pulpit, we need Shepherds to lead and teach based upon the Word.
+I only hear 'charlie brown' noise when your walk reveals your hypocrisy.
+We don't need performers in the pulpit, we need Shepherds to lead and teach based upon the Word and upon one's integrity and character.
 "He's working for your good!"
 Romans 8:28

 Interviews: